Creative (and cheap) things to do with your loved one on Valentine's Day.

 - Take a walk together.

 Chocolates, flowers and dining out may evoke memories of Valentine’s Days from the past.
-This year, Valentine’s Day may look very different amid a pandemic and its impact on your finances.
+This year, Valentine’s Day may look very different as the rising cost of living impacts your finances.
 With the special day approaching, many of us will be looking for ways to show our loved ones just how much we care.
 You can’t put a price on love.
 So, the amount you spend on someone doesn’t say as much about your feelings, as the amount of quality time you spend together.
 Our ideas for Valentine’s Day can help you show your loved one that you care without breaking your budget.

 1: Agree a spending limit for Valentine’s Day gifts with your partner.

 Enjoying a special Valentine's Day has almost nothing to do with how much money you spend on gifts.
 Some of the most romantic gifts for Valentine's Day or date ideas don't require an expensive dinner or present.

 Let’s face it, the cost of an expensive card with a heart on it, dinner and presents soon add up.
 Before long, you’ve spent a figure with three digits after the dollar sign.
 It’s understandable how this happens, when Valentine’s Day is one of the biggest shopping occasions after Christmas and communication messages encourage spending.